Casaré River - Fly-fishing-only

 Season, Boats, Guides . . .

+Angling Frontiers, the outfitter takes only four anglers per week.
+Fishing areas are rotated.
+As a result, there is limited ﬁshing pressure, and every group gets to experience fresh pools and runs.
 Guides: Angling Frontiers’ local guides are experts on the waters you’ll be fishing, and they have great knowledge of the culture within this jungle terrain.
-Guides speak English and Spanish.
-Two anglers per guide and boat.
+Bilingual guides speak English and Spanish.
+Two anglers per boat and guide.

 Boats: Motor-powered dugout canoes are used.